FluxML/FluxTraining.jl/docs/callbacks/custom.md

 ### Dependencies

 Let's improve our callback a bit by adding the current step number to the printed message, so it will look like this: `"Step 14 loss: 0.0032"`.
-For that we need to know what the current step number is.
-One way to go about this is to add a field to `Printer` that starts at `0` and is incremented every batch.
+For that we need to know what the current number of steps is.
+One way to go about this is to add a field to `Printer` that starts at `0` and is incremented every step.
 Luckily, there already is a callback that tracks this kind of statistics, the [`Recorder`](#).
 It uses a special piece of state, `learner.cbstate`, to store a [`History`](#) with this information.

 !!! info "Callback state"